 According to leading healthcare organizations, lung cancer is now the deadliest cancer type for men and women.
-And as it may not benefit from conventional therapies, patients need to seek out cancer treatment facilities with the proper breadth of experience, such as UAB Comprehensive Cancer Center at the University of Alabama in Birmingham.
+And as it may not benefit from conventional therapies, patients need to seek out cancer treatment facilities with the proper breadth of experience, such as UAB Comprehensive Cancer Center at the University of Alabama at Birmingham.

 The Lung Health Center (LHC), a designated University Wide Center within the Division of Pulmonary and Critical Care Medicine, is both a regional cancer referral center and a cutting-edge research entity.